protofire/solhint/README.md

 ### Configuration

-You can use a `.solhint.json` file to configure solhint globally.
+You can use a `.solhint.json` file to configure Solhint globally.
 This file has the following
 format:

 ```json